 Once you’ve made the improvements, it’s a good idea to have a new survey done to reflect these changes.

 As of April 2018, landlords in England and Wales are required by law to get an EPC rating of band E or above to let their properties to new tenancies or renewals.
-Additionally, EPCs are essential for claiming from government incentives, such as the Feed-in Tariff (FiT – your home must have an EPC rating of the yellow band D or above to claim), and the Renewable Heat Incentive (RHI).
+Additionally, EPCs are essential for claiming from government incentives such as the Renewable Heat Incentive (RHI).

 Once you’ve found the EPC for your current or prospective house (you can find it via the EPC register here), we’ll now talk you through what it all means.
 The EPC used in this example is of a 3-bedroom new build house.

 The first section of the Energy Performance Certificate explains and highlights the house’s estimated cost of energy, which is divided into 3 categories: lighting, heating, and hot water.
 These figures are based on energy prices at the time the EPC was issued.
 Since the cost of energy is changing, don’t be surprised if you end up paying more than what was estimated on the EPC.
 Also, these running costs don’t take extra appliances into account, such as computers and TVs.

 Next, the all-important EPC rating of the house is given on the ‘energy efficiency’ scale, just like you see on the back of modern appliances.
 This scale spans from A to G, A being the most efficient, and G the worst.
 The higher the efficiency, the lower the running costs.

 Alongside the current energy efficiency rating of the house is a ‘potential rating’, which indicates how efficient the house could be if the suggested improvements are installed (there’s more on this later).